wilfredinni/python-cheatsheet/cheatsheet/file-directory-path.md

-`pathlib` provides a lot more functionality than the ones listed above, like getting file name, getting file extension, reading/writing a file without manually opening it, etc. Check out the
+`pathlib` provides a lot more functionality than the ones listed above, like getting file name, getting file extension, reading/writing a file without manually opening it, etc. Refer to the
 [official documentation](https://docs.python.org/3/library/pathlib.html)
 if you want to know more!